MartinKanters/python-lambda-operator/README.md

 ## Installation
 Prerequisites:
 1. Metacontroller should be installed on Kubernetes
-2. Install Certmanager, Ingress controller and ExternalDNS should be installed if you want to get Ingress working
+2. Certmanager, Ingress controller and ExternalDNS should be installed if you want to get Ingress working

 Installation:
 1. Navigate into the operator directory and apply `namespace.yaml` to Kubernetes.